 Tip: Ask questions with definite answers

 In order to monitor how well your child is able to answer these questions, focus on questions that have a definite answer, like the questions above about the snack and the jacket.
 If you ask questions like “What toy do you want?” or “Where do you want to eat?,” your child may answer easily.
-And their answer may be correct, but it can be hard to gauge what’s actually “correct” in these circumstances, since we can’t know what the child prefers at that exact moment.
+And their answer may be correct, but it can be hard to tell what’s actually “correct” in these circumstances, since we can’t know what the child prefers at that exact moment.

 Tip: Ask your child questions that they have the words to answer

-Sample WH questions to use for speech therapy practice
+Sample WH questions for kids to practice

 Here are some examples of questions you can ask your toddler or child as you practice answering questions at home.